quantra-go-algo/quantra-go-algo.github.io/docs/accounts&registration.md

 ## How do I access these additional benefits provided by QuantInsti®?

-After logging into Quantra, clicking the icon on the top right corner of the page opens a dropdown menu.
+After logging into Quantra, clicking the ==profile icon== on the top right corner of the page opens a dropdown menu.
 Clicking the [My Services](https://accounts.quantinsti.com/services) link will redirect you to your `My Services` page where you can access the services by launching the respective icons.